Freddie Tavares

 Frederick Theodore Tavares (18 February 1913 – July 24, 1990) was an American designer, engineer, and musician who played with Bing Crosby, Dean Martin, Henry Mancini and many others, and was also a key figure at Fender Musical Instruments Corporation for many decades.
-Tavares is perhaps best known for his role in designing the Fender Stratocaster and other Fender instruments and amplifiers (including the classic Bassman amp).
+Tavares is perhaps best known for his role in designing Fender products including the Stratocaster electric guitar, the Precision Bass, and the Bassman amplifier.

 Biography

-Frederick Theodore Tavares was born on 18 February 1913 in Maui, Hawaii.
+Frederick Theodore Tavares was born on February 18, 1913, in Pāʻia, Hawaii.

-He was a virtuoso on the steel guitar, playing on many hundreds of recording sessions, radio broadcasts and movie soundtracks.
-The signature steel guitar swoop at the beginning of every Warner Bros.
+He was a virtuoso on the steel guitar, playing on many hundreds of recording sessions, radio broadcasts and movie soundtracks; the steel guitar figure at the beginning of every Warner Bros.
 Looney Tunes theatrical short was played by Tavares.
+He also played the bass guitar and worked professionally as a bassist.

 His other credits include work with Ray Conniff, Bing Crosby, Elvis Presley, Dean Martin, The Sons of the Pioneers, "Tennessee" Ernie Ford, Spike Jones and His City Slickers, Lawrence Welk, and Henry Mancini.

-While he worked with Leo Fender and others in the design of the Stratocaster, the general consensus is that his most significant contribution to the development of that instrument was his role the design of the vibrato system.
-He is credited as one of the designers of both the Stratocaster guitar and Bassman amp by the Museum of Modern Art in New York.
+Tavares worked with Leo Fender and others in the design of the Fender Stratocaster electric guitar, most notably contributing to the instrument's vibrato system.
+He is credited as one of the designers of the Fender Bassman amplifier by the Museum of Modern Art.
+He also created Fender's Custom Colors.

-He died on July 24, 1990 in California at age 77.
+He died on July 24, 1990, in California at age 77.